Axway/platform-management-docs/content/en/docs/release_notes/15_0_0_release_notes.md

 Platform Management 15.3.0 is a feature release which includes several new features and two fixed issues.

 {{% alert title="Note" color="primary" %}}
-In an upcoming major release, some existing roles will under modifications to their permissions and capabilities:
+In an upcoming major release, some existing roles will undergo modifications to their permissions and capabilities:

 * *Catalog Manager* and *Developer* team role assignees may no longer be granted access to *Business Insights*.
 This permission will be granted by assigning a new *Insights Viewer* role.
 * *Catalog Manager* team role assignees may no longer approve subscriptions and application registration requests.
 These permissions will be granted by the *Subscription Approver* role and new *API Access Manager* team role respectively.
 * *Subscription Approver* team role assignees may no longer approve or manage application registrations.
 These permissions will be granted by the new *API Access Manager* role.
 * *Consumer* organization role assignees may only be assigned *Consumer* or *Subscriber* team roles.

 To maintain existing user and service account capabilities: